dloubser1/Milestone-3/index.md

      - The menu to open saved documents could either be a tool at the bottom of a zoom call that opens a small list of options, or it could be an entirely different window as a home directory for all saved documents

-* User Story 3: As a teacher I want to be able to check on student participation so I can check on those that are struggling with the class and help them stay focused.
+* **User Story 3**: As a teacher I want to be able to check on student participation so I can check on those that are struggling with the class and help them stay focused.
 Ideas:

      - A list of students with a timer next to their name for the most recent edit.